-Undergraduate students accepted into the Advanced Admission to Graduate Psychology Program are subject to the regulations of that program.
-See Psychology section of this catalogue.
+Undergraduate students accepted into the Advanced Admission to Graduate Psychology or Administration & Business Programs are subject to the regulations of that program.
+See Psychology or Online & Graduate Studies section of this catalogue.

 General Information

 Books

 Textbooks are available online through Akademos.
 For more information, visit the Union College website at www.unionky.edu/departments/businessservices/bookstore.